MattPua/its-licious/README.md

   * things forgotten in design until coded
 * Yelp
   * how to get yelp IDs to not call every time
+  * issues when doing lookups with places with special characters due to encoding issues
+    * had to encode requests for business IDs
+  * automating retrieving data to not have to do it on the front end
+  * changing design to fit Yelp guidelines on card

+* google
+  * query limits, but expanded while still free
+  * textbased search is 10x more expensive than nearby search
+  * nearbysearch wasn't always getting the results you needed

 ## Time Breakdown
 Design